 BUM: Oh, go on.
 Do me in you bastard cowards.
 I don't want to live anyway, not in a stinking world like this!

-10 CU Alex (03:37) Side shot of Alex menacingly asking what's so stinking about it?
-The blue light from behind gives a white electrical luminescence to the fine hairs which cover his face.
+Side shot of Alex menacingly asking what's so stinking about it?
+The blue light from behind gives a white electrical luminescence to the fine hairs that> cover his face.

 ALEX: Oh?
 And what's so stinking about it?

 The droogs laugh as the derelict answers there's no law and order any more.

 BUM: It's a stinking world because there's no law and order anymore.
 It's a stinking world because it lets the young get on to the old like you've done.
 Oh, it's no world for an old man any longer.
 What sort of a world is it at all?
 Men on the moon and men spinning around the earth and there's not no attention paid to earthly law and order no more.

 Kubrick thus allows the bum to lodge his complaint against the world of 2001.

 BUM (singing): Oh, dear land, I fought for thee...

 As the bum breaks into a song about having fought for his land "...and brought...", there's a sickening thud as Alex lays into him with the cane, the other droogs then joining in with the beating.